jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 Intel's challenges aren't isolated corporate failures; they're symptoms within a complex technological ecosystem where thousands of companies, workers, suppliers, archaic systems and recent innovations all interconnect.
 When one part of this system faces stress, society would wait for biologists to investigate the underlying causes rather than simply assigning blame based on personally held expectations.

-Once we do this, we'll start knowing what a "biologists for humans" means.
-In the next blog post, we'll understand why that job is so important.
+This is what thinking like a "biologist for humans" means: seeing technological problems as ecosystem issues requiring systematic diagnosis rather than blame.
+In the final post, we'll explore what this perspective reveals about American semiconductor manufacturing, and why the implications extend far beyond one industry.

 # POST THREE